TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Experiments

 \subsection{Datasets and Evaluation}

 \textbf{Training Data}.
-For fair comparison, following the previous methods~\cite{doersch2023tapir, karaev2023cotracker, li2024taptr, li2024taptrv2, cho2024local}, we trained our model on the TAP-Vid-Kubric~\cite{doersch2022tap} dataset, which consists of 11,000 synthetic videos generated by Kubric Engine~\cite{greff2022kubric}, each containing 24 frames showing 3D rigid objects falling to the ground and bouncing.
+For fair comparison, following the previous methods~\citep{doersch2023tapir, karaev2023cotracker, li2024taptr, li2024taptrv2}, we trained our model on the TAP-Vid-Kubric~\citep{doersch2022tap} dataset, which consists of 11,000 synthetic videos generated by Kubric Engine~\citep{greff2022kubric}, each containing 24 frames showing 3D rigid objects falling to the ground and bouncing.
 Each video has 2,048 points sampled on moving objects and backgrounds to be tracked, and their corresponding trajectories are also generated for training.
 The points to be tracked in the video are occasionally occluded to allow the model to cope with this situation.
-During training, the resolution of the videos is resized to $512 \times 512$ and we randomly select 800 trajectories in each video for efficient training.
+During training, the resolution of the videos is resized to $384 \times 512$, and we randomly select 800 trajectories in each video for efficient training.

 \textbf{Evaluation Data}.
-We follow previous methods to evaluate {\methodname} on the challenging TAP-Vid~\cite{doersch2022tap} benchmark, which consists of 3 subsets, TAP-Vid-Kinetics, TAP-Vid-DAVIS, and RGB-Stacking.
-TAP-Vid-DAVIS comprises 30 real-world videos from the DAVIS 2017 validation set~\cite{perazzi2016benchmark}.
-These videos are relatively short, averaging less than 70 frames.
-TAP-Vid-Kinetics contains 1,144 YouTube videos from the Kinetics-700-2020 validations set~\cite{carreira2017quo}, with camera shakes, complex environments, and even scene cuts.
+We follow previous methods to evaluate {\methodname} on the challenging TAP-Vid~\citep{doersch2022tap} benchmark, which consists of 3 subsets, TAP-Vid-Kinetics, TAP-Vid-DAVIS, and RGB-Stacking.
+TAP-Vid-DAVIS comprises 30 real-world videos from the DAVIS 2017 validation set~\citep{perazzi2016benchmark}.
+These videos are relatively short, averaging less than 70 frames, so we include the experiments on this subset in Section~\ref{supp.more_comparisons} of the appendix.
+TAP-Vid-Kinetics contains 1,144 YouTube videos from the Kinetics-700-2020 validations set~\citep{carreira2017quo}, with camera shakes, complex environments, and even scene cuts.
 These videos are relatively long, averaging about 250 frames per video.
 RGB-Stacking is a synthetic dataset that captures the process of a robotic arm grasping solid-colored blocks, with an average duration of about 250 frames.
-Although it has a relatively smaller domain gap compared to the training set, which is also a synthetic dataset, the objects in this dataset usually lack texture, making it also difficult to track.
-In addition, we also evaluated {\methodname} on RoboTAP~\cite{vecerik2023robotap}, which comprises 265 real-world videos from robotic manipulation tasks.
-The video length in this dataset varies significantly, with the longest videos reaching up to 1300 frames and the average length of about 270 frames per video.
+Although it has a relatively smaller domain gap compared to the training set, which is also a synthetic dataset, the objects in this dataset often lack texture, making them difficult to track.
+In addition, we also evaluated {\methodname} on RoboTAP~\citep{vecerik2023robotap}, which comprises 265 real-world videos from robotic manipulation tasks.
+The video length in this dataset varies significantly, with the longest videos reaching up to 1,300 frames and the average length of about 270 frames per video.